kevnroberts/jumpcloud-assignment/README.md

+# JumpCloud Assignment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Setup
+Clone this repo on your local machine.
+Then to install it, run the following command in the project directory:

+### `npm install`

+Once installation is complete, you can use the following commands to run and test the project.

 ## Available Scripts